Produced by Howard G. Kazanjian, Steven Siebert & David Valdes

 Clint Eastwood doesn’t so much create a character as embody the cliché traits we’ve come to see in this type of movie.
 Failed marriage?
 Check.
 Alcohol dependency issues?
 Check.
 Flouting and downright ignoring proper police procedure and regulations?
 Check.
 But he does seem to be having a good time amid all the explosions and gunfights.
 And I could be wrong but I think this is perhaps the most violent movie Eastwood has ever directed and starred in.
 And if you’ve seen as many Eastwood movies as I have, that’s saying something.
 Even by today’s standards this is an extremely brutal and violent movie and by the end, Nick and David are as shot up, beaten and bloody as the bad guys they’ve spent the last thirty minutes of the movie killing.

-And then there’s the scene that everybody who saw the movie during its original theatrical run remembers: the scene where Sonia Braga’s Liesl sadistically cuts a tightly tied-up Nick with a razor blade then proceeds to stimulate him to an erection then has her way with him.
-Now it’s not everyday you’re going see a scene like that in a movie and it’s a jaw-dropper for sure.
+And then there’s the scene that everybody who saw the movie during its original theatrical run remembers: the scene where Sonia Braga’s Liesl sadistically and ritualistically cuts a tightly tied-up Nick with a razor blade then proceeds to stimulate him to an erection.
+As to what happens next…well, let’s just say it’s not everyday you’re going see a scene like that in a movie and it’s a jaw-dropper for sure.
 Not as jaw-dropping as the scene where the baby-faced Charlie Sheen takes on an entire barroom full of bikers as well as a couple of bloodthirsty pit bulls but it’s up there, that’s for sure.

 Sonia Braga really has a lot of fun playing Liesl and she is so stunning beautiful even while she’s mowing down innocent bystanders in an airport terminal with an Uzi.
 Sonia Braga back then was what Salma Hayek is now and if you’ve ever seen her in a movie, I think you’ll agree.
 Raul Julia plays the bad guy with tightly controlled relish and one of the most puzzling things about the movie is that Strom and Liesl are supposed to be German even though their crew is predominantly Hispanic and they speak with Hispanic accents.